Free-Prep-Clep.com

 Closing Thoughts

 Hopefully you've seen that the Introduction to Computing DSST is nothing to get worried about.
 Even if you are a relative newcomer to computers, the material isn't that tough to grasp.
-Spend some time with the above resources and if you're an InstantCert subscriber then I'd definitely check out the flashcards for this exam and the Management Information Systems DSST.
+Spend some time with the above resources and you'll be fine.
+If you're in a rush or want to really ensure a pass, grab our Quick Prep Package and cover all the bases.
+Whatever you choose to do, you can do this!

-Remember to at least consider taking the MIS DSST and the Information Systems CLEP.
-You've already studied the material, so you may as well take all the exams that it covers.
+Remember to at least consider taking the MIS DSST and the Information Systems CLEP after you finish with this exam.
+You've already studied much of the material, so you may as well take all the exams that it covers!

 Best of luck!